danieldezuani/ecommerce-template/README.md

 # ecommerce-template
-A simple e-commerce desktop site made with HTML, CSS and Javascritp
+A simple e-commerce desktop site made with HTML, CSS and Javascritp  (not finished yet)